Gacha game: Model

+The games are named after gachapon vending machines, which dispense capsules containing randomly-selected toys.

-A marketing practice where deals of a product are shown to the consumer so they perceive what they are buying as a good deal.
-This is used in gacha as extra roll deals and virtual currency deals to get the consumer to buy more.
+For virtual currency and extra roll deals, gacha games utilize a marketing practice where cheaper "deals" of a product are shown to the consumer so they perceive what they are buying as a "good deal" to get consumers to buy more.
 Studies show that consumers buy on the basis of the price of a single product and not all of the products prices combined which entrepreneurs take advantage of.
 Customers only look at the price at hand of a product and compare that to the deal and not the sub charges of the product.
-In mobile games this is used by a cheap product to set the anchor then the more expensive ones that shows deals making the player feel better for a purchase because they have more value.
+Mobile games use cheap products to anchor a player then show deals on the more expensive products, making the player feel better for a purchase because they perceive it as having more value.

 To further immerse players, they are rewarded gifts at random intervals throughout the game.
 This encourages players to either play or else pay to get valuable items.
 An example of this is getting a free gacha pull by doing certain tasks in the game.

 Gacha games often use a 'near miss' technique inspired by gambling, in which the player's pull briefly shows a valuable or rare item before stopping on a different, less desirable one.
 This gives the player the impression of being close to obtaining their desired item, and that a subsequent pull will result in success.
 By passing over other potential rewards before stopping on the one the player receives, the game gives the player a sense of having missed out, and encourages them to spend more to obtain rare items.

 Some items are only available for a limited amount of time, incentivizing players to directly purchase or otherwise obtain the item for an in-game power advantage or bragging rights.
-Limited time events can also condition players to consistently play the game out of fear missing an event or specific item.
+Limited time events can also condition players to consistently play the game out of fear of missing an event or specific item.
 Daily login rewards can encourage players to open the game each day in order to collect a specific daily reward.
+Daily play is often exacerbated by a random-number-generator (RNG) system for equipment to strengthen their characters' power and optimize core gameplay, encouraging players to continue playing to reach a higher level.